martinmaguire89/milestone-project-4/README.md

 *  [PostgresSQL](https://www.postgresql.org/)- backend database used to store the information on the products
 *  [Python](https://www.python.org/)-
 *  [Heroku](https://dashboard.heroku.com/auth/heroku/callback?code=61fc81a2-ba86-42ec-ac96-a904a0153b77)- A cloud platform as a service enabling deployment for this CRUD application.
+*   [Stripe](https://stripe.com/gb)-  An API that allows individuals and businesses to make and receive payments over the Internet.

 ## Features